amplitude/amplitude-docs/content/collections/experiment-sdks/experiment-ios.md

 {{/partial:collapse}}

 {{partial:collapse name="Segment integration"}}
 Experiment's integration with Segment Analytics must be configured manually.
-The Experiment SDK must then be configured on initialization with an instance of the the exposure tracking provider.
+The Experiment SDK must then be configured on initialization with an instance of the exposure tracking provider.
 Make sure this happens _after_ the analytics SDK has been loaded an initialized.

 ```swift
 class SegmentExposureTrackingProvider : ExposureTrackingProvider {